andrew/ultimate-awesome/README.md

 - [awesome-jphp](https://github.com/jphp-group/awesome-jphp) - A curated list of amazingly awesome JPHP libraries, resources and shiny things.
 - [awesome-sanitizer](https://github.com/junwha/awesome-sanitizer) - A curated list of sanitizers to detect bugs.
 - [awesome-llamas](https://github.com/lawwu/awesome-llamas) - Awesome repositories for LLaMA1 and LLaMA2.
-- [awesome_codegeneration](https://github.com/LIANGQINGYUAN/awesome_codegeneration) - A list of papers and resources dedicated to code generation.
 - [Desk-Setups-for-Programmers](https://github.com/lifeparticle/Desk-Setups-for-Programmers) - 🖥 Desk Setups for Programmers.
 - [awesome-mcp](https://github.com/mcphubcloud/awesome-mcp) - A collection of mcp servers/client/sdks.
 - [awesome](https://github.com/mesg-foundation/awesome) - Awesome is a list of Services and Applications developed using MESG by the community.